salimehdi/Smart-Netfilter-Port-Scanner-Detector-And-Preventor/README.md

 - **Intelligent Scan Detection**: Uses heuristics like the number of unique ports contacted, connection success rate, and time windows to identify scanners.
 - **False Positive Reduction**: "Smart filtering" mode can distinguish between a port scan and normal network activity (e.g., a web browser opening multiple connections).
-- **Dynamic Configuration**: All major parameters (thresholds, timers, blocking) can be changed at runtime without reloading the module.
 - **Runtime Monitoring**: Provides real-time statistics and a list of blocked IPs via the `/proc` filesystem.
 - **Automatic Unblocking**: Blocked IPs are automatically unblocked after a configurable duration.
 - **Comprehensive Makefile**: Includes targets for easy compilation, installation, testing, and monitoring.